Shuxin-Li/Shuxin-Li.github.io/_posts/2022-04-02-resume-template.md

 # Resume

-> I'm a software engineer based in shanghai 🌊 with 10 years of experience in the software industry.
+> I'm a software engineer based in shanghai 🌊 with xx years of experience in the software industry.
 >

 # ☎️ Contact information